Probing invisible dark photon models via atmospheric collisions: Results

 \section{Results}

-To set upper bounds on the dark photon model, we take a background-agnostic approach \cite{ArguellesDelgado:2021lek} \cite{Arguelles:2019ouk} such that the likelihood function are constructed only by the data bins in which the predicted signal events (without background) are more than the observed data events.
+To constrain dark photon models, we take a background-agnostic approach \cite{ArguellesDelgado:2021lek} \cite{Arguelles:2019ouk} such that the likelihood function is constructed only by the data bins in which the predicted signal events (without background) are more than the observed data events.
 For each data bin, we construct the likelihood function via \bea \mathcal{L}_i = , \eea where $P\left(D_i|S_i\right)$ is the Poisson distribution: \be P\left(D_i|S_i\right)=\frac{(S_i)^{D_i}}{D_i!}\mathrm{exp}(-S_i), \ee with $D_i$ and $S_i$ being the data events and expected signal events in the $i$-th bin, respectively.
 The total likelihood is given by ${\cal L}= \Pi_i {\cal L}_i$, and the test statistics is given by

 We use $\mathcal{TS} < 4.6$ to set the $90\%$ confidence level upper bound on the dark photon model.